 For in-person meetings, the Flatirons Photo Club meets at Mike’s Camera, 2500 Pearl Street in Boulder.
 Use the entrance at the southeast corner of the building, about 50 feet to the left of Mike’s main entrance.
 Take the elevator to the second floor.
 Meeting room is on left.

 Zoom meetings begin at 7:00 PM.
 In-person monthly meetings begin at 6:30 PM for social time.
 Your program begins a little after 7PM.
 Guest speakers should arrive at 6:45 and the presentation should last about 50 minutes.
 There will be a 10 minute Q&A following the presentation.

 We have a projector for in-person presentations and you can run your presentation on the club projectionist’s laptop, but you may also use your own laptop.
 It’s easiest to have your JPEG files on a thumb drive, so you can advance images as desired.

 * * * If questions, please contact our projectionist (flatirons[at]flatironsphotoclub.org, subject ‘Projectionist‘) a few days before the presentation to ensure a smooth presentation.

 After your presentation, you’ll judge Club Members’ photos – if you like

 After your presentation, the club members will share some of their photos in a competition or just friendly discussion – depending on the month.
-There will be both digital photos and mounted prints, but the majority of the photos will be digital.
-We have 3 photo categories, judged separately:
+For Zoom meetings, there are only digital photos.
+For in-person meetings, there will be both digital photos and mounted prints, but the majority of the photos will be digital.
+We have 4 photo categories, judged separately:

 - Realism (looks like a traditional photo)